TeaLeafMedia/TeaLeaf_CyberSec/README.md

 - [FileBeat PlayBook](https://github.com/TeaLeafMedia/TeaLeaf_CyberSec/blob/main/Ansible/filebeat-playbook.yml)
 - Copy this playbook to your /etc/ansible/roles directory.
 - You will want to update your Hosts file inside /etc/ansible/hosts with your Host groups.
 We have set them up as [webservers] and [elk].
 When you are editing your yaml files, you will specify in the host section which one to install the playbook to.
-- 'public-ip-ELK:5601/app/kibana' will take you to the Kibana dashboard.
-You may need to change the IP depending on if your host machines IP has changed or if the public IP of your Elk machine has changed at all.
+- [public-ip-ELK:5601/app/kibana] will take you to the Kibana dashboard.
+You may need to change the IP if your host machines IP has changed or if the public IP of your Elk machine has changed at all.

 ### Running the Playbook